 January 17, 2024

-Ayesa is set to take part in the event ‘The Power of Connecting Brains and Machines’, organised by Ametic on 24 January in Madrid.
+Ayesa too part in the event ‘The Power of Connecting Brains and Machines’, organised by Ametic on 24 January in Madrid.

 Computational neuroscience or neurocomputing is an interdisciplinary scientific discipline which brings together several fields such as biophysics, neuroscience and cognitive and computer sciences.
 Its aim is to gain an understanding into how the brain works and emulate it in new AI models, able to interpret brainwaves generated when carrying out certain activities.
 By drawing on neural networks and evolutionary algorithms, the ultimate goal is to create brain-machine interfaces.